sokoide/rpi-baremetal/README.md

 * Use WFI to wait until interrupted
 * Implemented timer which supports up to MAX_TIMER
 * Added unittest runs on build machine in Test.mak

+#### 008_context_switch
+##### About
+* Creates 3 threads including the one for main
+* Each thread has its own stack
+* When context switches per timer interrupt, it pushes the current registers for the thread, and save the stack pointer in the thread context
+* main -> other thread is switched by timer interrupt, but task_a/task_b to other is not timer based.
+Those context switches will be fully automatic in the next example.